-A common feature of the rock magnetism in the upper sections of Leg 182 holes was the extremely high ratio of anhysteretic remanent magnetization to isothermal remanent magnetization (ARM/IRM).
+A common feature of the rock magnetism of the upper sections of Leg 182 holes was the extremely high ratio of anhysteretic remanent magnetization to isothermal remanent magnetization (ARM/IRM).
 This is a measure of the degree to which single-domain particles dominate among the magnetic phases present in the samples.
 This ratio generally decreased downhole and was accompanied by a decrease in intensity of magnetization and coercivity.
-This decrease in magnetization intensity is generally interpreted as dissolution of the finest grained magnetic phases in the sediment.
+This decrease in intensity of magnetization is generally interpreted as dissolution of the finest grained magnetic phases in the sediment.
 IRM acquisition suggests that magnetite and magnetic sulfides are the principal remanence carriers.
-The observation of a downhole decrease in ARM/IRM and intensity is consistent with diagenetic models involving organic matter oxidation and sulfate reduction as the principal processes that regulate the preservation of ferromagnetic phases.
+The observation of a downhole decrease in ARM/IRM and intensity is consistent with diagenesis models of organic matter oxidation and sulfate reduction as the principal processes that regulate the preservation of ferromagnetic phases.